Features | Map | Visitor comments | Local info | Dining out

 The cottage was a success from the start, and after friends asked to put their cottages on our web site, we realised that an agency of hand-picked cottages in and around the Welsh Borders was a business idea worth trying.
 The Cottage Company (comprising 6 web sites) is local to the bulk of the cottages, and the web sites are small-scale, comprising only properties that we have visited and hand-picked ourselves.
 We know that it is important for owners that their cottages are represented by people who know their properties and their environs, so that we can market them properly; and this knowledge is in turn crucial for the visitor.
 We aim to make the web pages as detailed as we are able, and the photography as extensive as possible, so that we can match the visitor to their perfect property.
 But beyond that, we are always available to customers who need further advice of any kind.

 The former cart shed or 'Wain House', now the ground floor, comprises the sitting and dining areas and the kitchen.
 The kitchen is very well-appointed, with a pink granite work surface, oak units, a fridge, a separate freezer, gas hob with electric oven, all the necessary mod cons and plenty of kitchen equipment for the enthusiastic cook.
-Store cupboard essentials, such as tea, coffee, sugar, salt and pepper, dried herbs, olive oil and vinegar are supplied, as are cleaning materials, so that you don’t have to overload your car with the basics.
 The sitting area has a large three-seater sofa, a leather armchair and plenty of cushions, and is very well equipped.
-Plenty of books, guide books, magazines, games, local maps and tourist information, as well as a TV with DVD-player and an iPod dock, mean that the visitor can sit and spend time in front of the cosy wood-burning stove in winter or outside in summer on a sunlounger on the Blaentrothy Cottage lawn or at the wooden table on the slate-flagged terrace.
+Plenty of books, guide books, magazines, games, local maps and tourist information, as well as a TV with DVD-player and an iPod dock, meant that the visitor could sit and spend time in front of the cosy wood-burning stove in winter or outside in summer on a sunlounger on the Blaentrothy Cottage lawn or at the wooden table on the slate-flagged terrace.

 Things to do IN AND around The BLACK MOUNTAINS